FatoomRe/SubMind/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [CC0-1.0 license](LICENSE).

 ---